Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-With the vast space of execution methods and growing development of the new models (with varying dimensions of tensors), it becomes hard for nonexpert programmers to figure out optimized execution methods for efficient accelerations.
-Therefore, many mapping optimization tools have been proposed recently including Timeloop \cite{parashar2019timeloop}, Interstellar \cite{yang2018dnn}, MAESTRO \cite{kwon2019understanding}, and dMazeRunner \cite{dave2019dmazerunner}.
-These tools analytically model the accelerator execution to estimate execution metrics and evaluate the set of mappings from the pruned mapping space for various dataflows.
-For example, Yang et al. \cite{yang2018dnn} presented a framework for optimizing energy efficiency for executions on DNN accelerators.
-Dave et al. \cite{dave2020dmazerunner} presented dMazeRunner framework to optimize DNN models from MXNet and other libraries for performance, energy-consumption, or energy-delay product.
-MAESTRO \cite{kwon2019understanding} provided data-centric directives to specify the execution methods and estimated the accelerator efficiency for dataflow mechanisms through an analytical model.

-\mysubsubsection{Sparsity-aware dataflows} When the data is sparse and stored in compressed format, computation patterns and data communication can become highly irregular \cite{kim2017zena}.
-Therefore dataflows need to be adaptive to the sparse and approximated data.
-Typically, dataflows for sparse tensor computations are similar to the dataflows optimized for dense tensors, while processing the (sparse and approximated) data in the compressed format (treating as zero-free dense tensors).
-For correct functionality, such dataflow executions are facilitated by NZ detection and data extraction logic in PE architecture \cite{parashar2017scnn, chen2019eyeriss}.
-For example, SCNN \cite{parashar2017scnn} used a novel PT-IS-CP dataflow.
-It processed planar tiles of input activations with input stationary dataflow, for producing a Cartesian product and their appropriate accumulations on each PE.
-PT-IS-CP-sparse dataflow in SCNN extended the PT-IS-CP (dense) dataflow, and processed only NZ activations and weights in their compressed format, for accessing the data from memory and performing tensor computations on PEs.
-The coordinate computation module in each PE ensured that generated all-to-all multiplications through a Cartesian product of NZ inputs and weights were accumulated correctly and stored in appropriate accumulation buffers.
-Table \ref{tab:dataflows} lists different sparsity-aware dataflow mechanisms used by accelerators.
+\mysubsubsection{Sparsity-aware dataflows} Dataflows for processing sparse tensors are typically similar to those for dense tensors while processing the data in compressed format.
+For correct functionality, dataflow executions are facilitated by extraction/orchestration of NZs, which is done either in PEs \cite{parashar2017scnn, chen2019eyeriss}, on a different module \cite{zhou2018cambricon}, or by a separate controller.
+For example, SCNN \cite{parashar2017scnn} used PT-IS-CP dataflow.
+It processed planar tiles of feature maps with input stationary dataflow.
+SCNN's PT-IS-CP-sparse dataflow extended the PT-IS-CP.
+It processed only NZ activations and weights in compressed format while accessing them from memory and performing computations.
+The coordinate computation module in each PE ensured that partial products generated by all-to-all multiplications of NZ inputs and weights were accumulated correctly and stored in appropriate buffers.
+Table \ref{tab:dataflows} lists sparsity-aware dataflow mechanisms used by accelerators.